695 - Albert Okura

 That would take him another 40 miles

+across the Karman boundary into space.
 So we're hearing a plan for death.

 No, you're hearing a plan for going into space.
+Right.

 Okay.

-And once it peaked and started coming down, Mike would inflate another helium balloon/slash parachute thing called the Balut.
+And once it peaked and started coming down, Mike would inflate another helium balloon slash parachute thing called the Balut.

 Names are

-He'd float down to Earth.
+he'd float down to Earth.
+Yep.

 Where he would die because

-No, then he gets just sponsors and contracts and money, and he's famous.
+that's probably not going to work.
+No, then he gets just sponsors and contracts and money and he's famous so this man is about to die no

 So they raised it from sponsors who would get advertisements on the rocket.
+They should have just started to go kill me.

-Like a NASCAR sorta.
+Like a NASCAR tortoise.
+Right.

+Yep.
 Of course.

-So it's a rocket.
+But it's a rocket.

-Yeah, he definitely.
+Yeah, you definitely.

+Because going up into space, people see it.
 And then as it floats back down, they see it again.

 Right?
+Right.
+Yep.

+Yep.
 Twice the punch.

 And again, it's called the